Weddings and Wedding Banns

 St Mary’s also provides the option of holding your wedding reception on site, in the modern Lancaster Room in the Brewer Building attached to the church, with its roof terrace over-looking the Thames and river-side garden for photographs.
 In order to be eligible to marry at either All Saints’ or St. Mary’s you must live within the parish boundary, or be registered on the Parish Electoral Roll, or be able to demonstrate a Qualifying Connection to the parish, and these are are listed here.

-If you are interested in booking a wedding, as a first step for St Mary’s Church please contact Antonia Wainman on: email@example.com; and for All Saints’ Church please contact Lottie Clarke on: firstname.lastname@example.org
+If you are interested in booking a wedding, as a first step for St Mary’s Church please contact Antonia Wainman: email@example.com; and for All Saints’ Church please email Lottie Clarke on: firstname.lastname@example.org

 You can find more information about weddings in the Church of England at www.yourchurchwedding.org